The short version.

 A little bit more.

 In 2016 I left to Society Library and began working as a consultant to institutional and private collections, and it was then that I began working with Robert M. Rubin and his collection of screenplays and cinema paper.
-With my husband, Steve McGuirl, I continue to assist Mr. Rubin in acquiring, describing, and preserving materials in the collection.
+I worked closely with Mr. Rubin until 2023, when my husband and fellow librarian, Steve McGuirl, took over my role in acquiring, describing, and preserving materials in the collection.

 My research focuses on the labor of the secretaries and typists who produced and edited screenplays in 20th century Hollywood movie studios.
 I also collect Whole Earth Catalogs and what I call its "offspring" – books put together following instructions printed in the last Catalog, or otherwise published by and for people living in rural areas and on communes in the latter half of the 20th century.